 However, if your personal finance hasn't always been handled in the best possible way, you could find that the credit report they see doesn't paint you in a good light.
 This could lead to you being offered a lower credit limit, a higher interest rate, or even being rejected for the credit card or loan you applied for entirely.

 Different credit bureaus and different lenders will give more weight to specific criteria.
 But, in general, the same rules will usually apply: You'll have a higher score (which means good credit) if you regularly pay off the debts you owe on credit cards and loans and always pay your bills on time.

-If you can keep your revolving balances below your available credit limit and make regular payments, this will give you a better credit utilization ratio which, in turn, will improve your credit rating.
+If you can keep your revolving balances below your available credit limit and make regular payments, this will give you a better credit utilization ratio which, in turn, can improve your credit score.
 Having different types of debt will also benefit you as long as you manage each account properly.

 You can't control the scoring model that lenders choose to use.
 However, you can control your financial habits and make sure that you establish and keep your credit score at a good level.

 Check your eligibility with Creditspring and start building your score today!

 Before we look at what impacts on your credit score, you must first know what doesn't impact it.
 Your income and employment status, for example, aren't a factor, and neither is your race, gender, age, where you're living and other types of identifying personal information.